StudioFolder/european-motorways/README.md

 | E 451 | A 51 | DEU | 1933 | 1935 | 440392 |

-The dataset can be downloaded from here.
+The complete dataset can be downloaded from [here](https://github.com/StudioFolder/european-motorways/blob/master/european-highways_all.geojson.zip).
 The CRS is EPSG:4326.

 * **Pan-European Transport Corridors**.
-The corridors' paths have been georeferenced and traced in QGIS, and organised The dataset can be downloaded from here.
+The corridors' axes have been georeferenced and traced in QGIS, and organised into individual shapefiles.
+The complete dataset can be downloaded from [here](https://github.com/StudioFolder/european-motorways/blob/master/pan-european-corridors.zip).
 The CRS is EPSG:3857.

 * **Trans-European Transport Network (TEN-T)**.
-The dataset can be downloaded from here.
+The network's paths have been georeferenced and traced in QGIS.
+The complete dataset can be downloaded from [here](https://github.com/StudioFolder/european-motorways/blob/master/ten-t.zip).
 The CRS is EPSG:3857.

 ![The Evolution of European Motorways, 2020](https://github.com/StudioFolder/european-motorways/blob/master/VAM_European-Motorways_screen-02.png)
 </br></br>